heycarsten/gcoder/README.md

 To access the special features of Google Maps API Premier, you must provide a client ID.
 All client IDs begin with a gme- prefix.

+### `:key`

+To access the special features of Google Maps API Premier, you must provide a signing key in addition to the client ID.

 ### `:storage`

 Defines the storage adapter to use for caching results from the geocoder to